th507/EventList/README.md

 # EventList
-EventList is a simple wrapper for event delegation.
+EventList is a (not so) simple wrapper for event delegation.
 It is similar similar to `jQuery.live`, it builds on delegation rather than binding element to target element.

 ## Basic Usage (aka tl;dr)
 ### Initialization